ExtendRealityLtd/VRTK/README.md

   also a Character Joint object that can be manipulated into different shapes by pulling each of the relevant sections.

+  * **022_Controller_CustomBezierPointer:** A scene that demonstrates
+  how the Bezier Pointer can have complex objects passed to it to generate the tracer beam and the cursor of the pointer.
+In the scene, particle objects with rotations are used to demonstrate a different look to the bezier pointer beam.

 ## Contributing

 I would love to get contributions from you!
 Follow the instructions